rohanramnarain/Interactive-Data-Vis-Fall2025-main/src/lab_2/index.md

 ---
-title: "Lab 2: Subway Staffing — Dashboard"
+Lab 2: Subway Staffing — Dashboard - Rohan Ramnarain
-toc: true
 ---

 This page answers the lab questions using Observable Plot and the four data files in `./data/`.